MaximRouiller/msp002/Demos/README.md

 **Run in the debugger**

-Before you deploy the function to Azure, test everything by running the debugger.
+You can test everything by running the debugger.
 Your code in `__init__.py` should reflect the following:

 ```python